 Experiencing God’s love and forgiveness daily

-Although you are totally forgiven, you still need to deal with your sins day-to-day to keep a close relationship with God.
+Although you are totally forgiven, you still need to deal with your sins day-to-day to live in harmony with God.
 You need to confess your sin.

 Confession means agreeing with God about your sin.